 Why Drafting at WVU Parkersburg?

 At WVU Parkersburg, you’ll get to work with cutting edge technology and solve interesting problems as you develop the skills necessary for success in drafting, architectural design, digital imaging, simulator development and related fields.
 Use 3-D software to create 3-D images, floor plans, and simulators or send files to a 3-D printer for prototyping capabilities.
 The successful completion of the Capstone Course provides the student with certification from the American Design Drafting Association (ADDA), a recognized industry professional organization.
-After completing your Associate of Applied Science Degree, continue on your pathway into the Bachelor of Applied Technology to gain business and management skills.
+After completing your Associate of Applied Science Degree, continue on your pathway into the Bachelor of Applied Science in Supervisory Management.

 Programs OfferedDrafting – AAS

 - Detail draftsman – $30,000